What Else Science Requires of Time

 Measurement

-According to the Copenhagen Interpretation, during the measurement process the wave function describing the state “collapses” instantaneously and so discontinuously.
-Confirming this claim via an experiment faces the obstacle that no measurement can detect such a short interval of time,
+Attempting to confirm this claim about the speed of the collapse via an experiment faces the obstacle that no measurement can detect such a short interval of time,

 Yet what we do already know from experiments is that the apparent speed at which the collapse process sweeps through space, cleaning the fuzz away, is faster than light.
 This cuts against the grain of relativity in which light sets an absolute limit for speed (Andrew Pontzen).